jesskelsall/astarus/storylines/upcoming/search-for-a-meteorite-in-tresenda-pass.md

 [Starfall squad](../../organisations/astorrel/squads/starfall-squad.md) will be able to find the [Tresenda Meteorite](../../items/meteoric/meteorites/tresenda-meteorite.md) high up in a corner of [Tresenda Pass](../../places/roads/tresenda-pass.md).
 It will still be present inside a large crater, guarded by a sizeable amount of [meteoric watchers](../../creatures/meteoric-watcher.md).

 The main challenge will be an unforgiving environment filled with wolves and owlbears.
-[Meteoric watchers](../../creatures/meteoric-watcher.md) on patrol may intercept them before they find the crater, especially if [Saoirse ó Dochartaigh](../../characters/saoirse-o-dochartaigh.md) is still cursed with [Meteoridis](../../mechanics/roleplay/meteoridis.md).
+[Meteoric watchers](../../creatures/meteoric-watcher.md) on patrol may intercept them before they find the crater.